PocketMine-Plugin-Devs/What-is-PocketMine/README.md

 What is [PocketMine](http://pocketmine.net)?
 ==================

-PocketMine is made for you to host a server for Minecraft PE and it is own by @shoghicp.
+PocketMine is made for you to host a server for Minecraft PE and it is owned by @shoghicp.
 He and his team have worked hard to put together something fun for everyone to enjoy and love.

 Who are we?
 ==================